trzsz/trzsz.github.io/ssh.md

   - If obtaining the latest version of `trzsz` fails, you can specify it through `--trzsz-version x.x.x`.
   - If downloading the `trzsz` installation package fails, you can download and specify it through `--trzsz-bin-path /path/to/trzsz.tar.gz`.
   - Note: `--install-trzsz` does not support Windows server, and does not support jump server (unless using `ProxyJump`).

+- Run `tssh --install-tsshd` to install [tsshd](https://github.com/trzsz/tsshd) to the server automatically.

+  - It is installed to the `~/.local/bin/` directory by default.
+You can specify the installation directory through `--install-path /path/to/install`.
+  - If the `--install-path` installation directory contains `~/`, single quotes must be added, such as `--install-path '~/path'`.
+  - If obtaining the latest version of `tsshd` fails, you can specify it through `--tsshd-version x.x.x`.
+  - If downloading the `tsshd` installation package fails, you can download and specify it through `--tsshd-bin-path /path/to/tsshd.tar.gz`.
+  - Note: `--install-tsshd` does not support Windows server, and does not support jump server (unless using `ProxyJump`).

 - About changing the terminal title, it can be achieved without `tssh`.
 It only needs to be configured in the server's shell configuration file (such as `~/.bashrc`):